 And she was RIGHT.
 They were totally great.

 Now as an adult I am still dreaming.
 They are my best kept secret.
 (Except that I tell everyone about them, blog about them, brag about them and now write articles about them).

-I just nodded slowly.
+I just nodded VERY slowly.
 Yes.
 Yes I did.
 Of course.
 My brain is obviously brilliant.

 So there is Exhibit A. Proof number 1.
 Certifiable in court.
 Except that I lied a little bit.

 Until I shut my eyes and fell asleep.
-Then my head got to work!
+Then my clever little brain got to work!

 In my dream he was hiding from me.
 It was late and we were at a pedestrian crossing.
 He was with another girl.
 He was messy and mumbling and not making sense.
 His face kept changing.
 It was always him though, just movements and eyes I didn’t recognise.

 He called at 2pm and apologised.
 He had had a big night.
 He was home now.
 He had taken too many mind-altering substances.
 He had fallen asleep somewhere.
 He wanted me to come and cuddle him.
 He would double the pay I was earning at the restaurant.

 So I did.

-When I got there he launched into a big story about the big night filled with big idiots.
+When I got there, he launched into a BIG bullshit story about his BIG night filled with BIG idiots.
 I stared at him.